-the Access Points of a DSA that holds the entries (or entry-copies) of one or more immediately subordinate Naming Contexts.
+- the Access Points of a DSA that holds the entries (or entry-copies) of one or more immediately subordinate Naming Contexts.

 This type of reference is optional, to allow for the case in which a DSA is known to contain some subordinate entries (or entry-copies) but the specific RDNs of those entries (or entry-copies) is not known.
-This type of reference cannot be used to reference LDAP servers.